 - 1. Guardians need to sign student into the building and submit a late note. - 2.
-Students arriving after 8:15 am will not be provided a school breakfast. - 3.
+ALAS and CLAS students arriving after 8:00 a.m. or LLAS students arriving after 8:15 a.m. will not be provided a school breakfast. - 3.
 All entry point search rules apply to students who arrive late. - 4.
-Any student that arrives after 10:45 a.m. will be considered absent for the day.
+ALAS and CLAS students arriving after 10:30 a.m. or LLAS students arriving after 10:45 a.m. will be considered absent for the day.